harveyr/SublimeHgComber/README.md

 SublimeHgLogComber
 ==================

-Sublime plugin to allow viewing and grepping of mercurial logs
+Sublime plugin to allow viewing and grepping of mercurial logs.
+Brand new, needs work.